 Making healthy changes is easier said than done.
 Even when we're strongly motivated, adopting a new, healthy habit or breaking an unhealthy one can be extremely difficult.

-In particular, many women find it difficult to get regular exercise because it's inconvenient, they have too little time or feel too self-conscious to take an exercise class.
+Depending on your situation it can be difficult to get regular exercise because it's inconvenient, they have too little time or feel too self-conscious to take an exercise class.

 One problem when it comes to change is we're often motivated by negative thinking - a sense of guilt, fear, or regret.
 I don’t want to be fat, I don’t want to be an alcoholic, I don’t want to get a disease etc. It’s hard to achieve a desired goal when the motivation is rooted in negative thinking.